DEALTALK-Vivendi scouting for ideas in 'no taboos' era

-PARIS/LONDON Vivendi (VIV.PA) is reviewing its entertainment-to-telecoms structure, and investment banks are pitching ideas on the best strategy to reverse the deep slump in its share price, sources told Reuters.
+PARIS/LONDON, May 3 Vivendi is reviewing its entertainment-to-telecoms structure, and investment banks are pitching ideas on the best strategy to reverse the deep slump in its share price, sources told Reuters.

 Serious problems at Vivendi's cash cow, the French mobile operator SFR, have prompted the board to re-open a decade-old debate over the company's hybrid structure and have put chief executive Jean-Bernard Levy in the hot seat.